battery-pulse/pulse-telemetry/README.md

 # Pulse Application Core

 This repository foundational Spark applications for transforming raw incoming data into a set of schemas for analysis.
-You can build off of these schemas for your own custom data analysis by writing and deploying additional Spark applications.
+You can extend these schemas with additional Spark applications.

 ## Data Flow Overview